 The USS CARNEY is the Navy’s 14th ARLEIGH BURKE Class Destroyer.
 Built at the Bath Iron Works in Bath, ME, the ship was named after Admiral Robert B. Carney, an influential leader during World War II and the years following.
 The CARNEY was commissioned in Mayport, Fla., where she was subsequently homeported for 19 years until she shifted her homeport to Rota, Spain, in September 2015.
+In June 2020, she was relieved in Europe by USS ROOSEVELT (DDG 80) and returned to her new old homeport of Mayport, Fla.

 |General Characteristics:||Keel Laid: August 3, 1993|